5 Easy Steps to Create a Home Summer Learning PlanMay 1, 2020

 When school is out, a little bit of extrinsic motivation can go a long way towards engaging children in the completion of learning tasks that are usually done in school.
 Choosing a reward ahead of time gives your child a concrete purpose, and something to work towards as they work through their studies.
 For younger children, think about offering several small rewards over time, while older children could look forward to one large reward at the end of the summer.

-For a limited time only: Get 60% off Talented & Gifted membership and create a personalized summer learning plan tailored to your child's learning needs!
+Get 50% off Talented & Gifted membership and create a personalized summer learning plan tailored to your child's learning needs!
 Let your kids complete exciting activities upon their interests and explore more about something not covered in school!

 When choosing rewards, be sure to work with your child and offer several ideas and choices.
 The rewards can be anything that fits into your family’s schedule, and can include outings, like a trip to museums, the beach, or an amusement park.
 You may also choose several small rewards, and have your child earn them by completing assignments or projects.
 Smaller rewards could include toys, puzzles, clothing, or bikes.
 These rewards are great because you might have planned on getting these items for your child anyways, and by offering them as a reward, they are able to earn them instead.